 Provider: NASA and the Commonwealth of Virginia contributions

 Requirements: (a) U.S. citizen, (b) Enrolled as a full-time student (minimum 12 credit hours) at one of the five Virginia Space Grant Consortium member institutions: Virginia Tech, University of Virginia, Old Dominion University, The College of William and Mary, or Hampton University, (c) Must have completed at least two years of a STEM undergraduate program and be classified as a junior or senior during the 2020-2021 academic year (must have at least junior status by summer 2020 if choosing this option), (d) Must be in a program of study demonstrating an interest in STEM and supporting NASA’s mission, (e) GPA of 3.0 on a 4.0 scale.
-Please visit the scholarship website for more information.

 This competitive scholarship program awards one-year, non-renewable scholarships.
 It aims to promote undergraduate STEM research and encourage participation in STEM-related careers with underrepresented minorities, females, and students with disabilities.